-Natasha is an MD candidate at the Stanford School of Medicine.
-She entered the SoM in 2016 and completed a MedScholars Grant research year prior to starting her final two clinical years.
-She graduated form Stanford University with a B.A. in Human Biology in 2014 and spent two years in the public health system in Kenya, working with a grassroots NGO and a health tech social enterprise before starting medical school.
+Dr. Natasha Abadilla is a resident in the Child Neurology Program at Stanford Health.
+She graduated form Stanford University with a B.A. in Human Biology in 2014 and spent two years in the public health system in Kenya, working with a grassroots NGO and a health tech social enterprise before starting medical school, then attended Stanford School of Medicine from 2016-2021.
+During her time at the SoM, she spent a research year assessing pediatric surgical outcomes among biliary atresia patients based on post-operative steroid regimens, and the effect of caregiver-healthcare provider concordance vs discordance in pediatric imperforate anus repair recovery times.
 Her interests include: community health, global health, patient education, and empowering the underserved communities to become active participants in their health care decisions.

 Honors & Awards